Local Routing in Sparse and Lightweight Geometric Graphs: Routing

 (I) If there is some edge that does not intersect $[st]$ in this sweep, let $v_iu_1$ be the first such edge encountered in the sweep and let $v_iu_m$ be the protected edge immediately clockwise to $v_iu_1$ at $v_i$.
 There are two cases to consider.

-(I.I) If $A_{i-1}$ is not contained in the cone with apex $v_i$ sweeping clockwise from $v_iu_1$ to $v_iu_m$ (see Figure~\ref{fig:simulation}a), simulating the Delaunay routing algorithm is analogous to the method used for the first step: determine if $v_iu_1$ or $v_iu_m$ is a middle edge and use a Guided or Unguided Face Walk to reach the proper vertex of $A_i$.
+(I.I) If $A_{i-1}$ is not contained in the cone with apex $v_i$ sweeping clockwise from $v_iu_1$ to $v_iu_m$ (see Figure~\ref{fig:simulation_1}a), simulating a step of the relaxation of Bonichon~\etal's Routing Algorithm~\cite{bonichon2017upper} is analogous to the method used for the first step: determine if $v_iu_1$ or $v_iu_m$ is a middle edge and use a Guided or Unguided Face Walk to reach the proper vertex of $A_i$.

-(I.II) If $A_{i-1}$ is contained in the cone with apex $v_i$ sweeping clockwise from $v_iu_1$ to $v_iu_m$ (see Figure~\ref{fig:simulation}b), then one of $v_iu_1$ and $v_iu_m$ must be a middle edge and the other a penultimate edge, since the edge $v_if$ is contained in the interior of this cone.
-Then, $A_i = \Delta v_i,p,q$ must be contained in the cone with apex $v_i$ sweeping clockwise from $v_iu_1$ to $v_if$.
+(I.II) If $A_{i-1}$ is contained in the cone with apex $v_i$ sweeping clockwise from $v_iu_1$ to $v_iu_m$ (see Figure~\ref{fig:simulation_1}b), then one of $v_iu_1$ and $v_iu_m$ must be a middle edge and the other a penultimate edge.
+This must be the case since the edge $v_if$ is contained in the interior of the cone with apex $v_i$ sweeping clockwise from $v_iu_1$ to $v_iu_m$ and is thus not protected at $v_i$; unprotected edges at $v_i$ are always between a middle and a penultimate edge.
+Then, $A_i = v_i,p,q$ must be contained in the cone with apex $v_i$ sweeping clockwise from $v_iu_1$ to $v_if$.

-We take the Unguided Face Walk, starting from the shorter of $v_iu_1$ and $v_iu_m$, stopping when we find some $u_i$ such that $u_i = p$ is above $[st]$ and $u_{i+1} = q$ is below $[st]$, and make the decision to complete the Unguided Face Walk to $q$ or not.
-Note that when starting from $v_iu_m$ we need to pass $f$ to ensure that $A_i$ lies to the right of $A_{i-1}$.
+We take the Unguided Face Walk, starting from the shorter of $v_iu_1$ and $v_iu_m$.
+If we start from $v_iu_1$, we stop when we have found some $u_i$ such that $u_i = p$ is above $[st]$ and $u_{i+1} = q$ is below $[st]$, and make the decision to complete the Unguided Face Walk to $q$ or not.
+If, on the other hand, we start from $v_iu_m$, we stop when we have both passed $f$ in the Unguided Face Walk (to ensure that $A_i$ lies to the right of $A_{i-1}$) and found some $u_{i+1}$ such that $u_{i+1} = q$ is below $[st]$ and $u_i = p$ is above $[st]$, and make the decision to complete the Unguided Face Walk to $p$ or not.

-(II) If all of the edges in the sweep intersect $[st]$ (see Figure~\ref{fig:simulation}c), let $v_iu_m$ be the last edge encountered in the sweep, and $v_iu_1$ be the protected edge immediately counterclockwise to it.
+(II) If all of the edges in the sweep intersect $[st]$ (see Figure~\ref{fig:simulation_2}), let $v_iu_m$ be the last edge encountered in the sweep, and $v_iu_1$ be the protected edge immediately counterclockwise to it, which must be in the halfplane defined by $\overline{v_if}$ that does not contain $t$.
 Note that $A_{i-1}$ cannot be contained in this cone, as that would imply that $\angle(u_1,v_i,u_m) \geq \pi$, making $v_iu_m$ a convex hull edge.
 Simulating the Delaunay routing algorithm is analogous to the method used for the first step: determine if $v_iu_1$ or $v_iu_m$ is a middle edge and use a Guided or Unguided Face Walk to reach the proper vertex of $A_i$.

-In all cases, we clear the memory and store $A_i = \Delta v_i,p,q$ as the previous triangle.
+In all cases, we clear the memory and store $A_i = v_i,p,q$ as the previous triangle.
 The case where $v_i$ lies below $[st]$ is analogous.
 We obtain the following theorem.